 WHAT YOU CAN DO

 You can play your part in safeguarding your personal information by not disclosing your login password or account information to anybody unless such person is duly authorised by you.
-Whenever you log in as a Mi Account user on XXXX websites, particularly on somebody else's computer or on public Internet terminals, you should always log out at the end of your session.

-XXXX cannot be held responsible for lapses in security caused by third party accesses to your personal information as a result of your failure to keep your personal information private.
+FEIHUI cannot be held responsible for lapses in security caused by third party accesses to your personal information as a result of your failure to keep your personal information private.
 Notwithstanding the foregoing, you must notify us immediately if there is any unauthorised use of your account by any other Internet user or any other breach of security.

 Your assistance will help us protect the privacy of your personal information.